ci-dashboard/gitlab-ci-dashboard/README.md

 # build for production with minification
 npm run build

+# run http server to access the monitor
+npm run serer

 # build for production and view the bundle analyzer report
 npm run build --report